 Customize your spice blend

-If you enjoy a little more heat, increase the ginger to 4 parts instead of 3.
-Ginger provides that slight zing, which can balance the sweetness in desserts. - For a milder mix:
+- For a spicier kick: If you enjoy a little more heat, increase the ginger to 4 parts instead of 3.
+Ginger provides that slight zing, which can balance the sweetness in desserts.

-Tone down the cloves by reducing them to half a part or even omitting them entirely.
-Cloves can give quite a punch, so if you’re not a fan of that bold flavor, go easy on them. - Sweet and subtle:
+- For a milder mix: Tone down the cloves by reducing them to half a part or even omitting them entirely.
+Cloves can give quite a punch, so if you’re not a fan of that bold flavor, go easy on them.

-To bring out more warmth and sweetness without making the mix too overpowering, keep cinnamon dominant, increasing it to 5 parts. - A secret ingredient: Expert baker Sally likes to add a pinach of black pepper to her pumpkin spice recipe!
+- A secret ingredient: Expert baker Sally likes to add a pinch of black pepper to her pumpkin spice recipe!
 Add a little kick with some pepper.

 Pumpkin Pie Spice Ratio